Resend Integration

 Resend is an email API designed specifically for developers that simplifies the process of sending, tracking, and managing transactional emails.
 It helps developers focus on building applications without delving into the complexities of email infrastructure.

-In the Nexty boilerplate, we use Resend to implement the following notifications:
+In the NEXTY.DEV boilerplate, we use Resend to implement the following notifications:

 - New user welcome emails